-NZ experts predict coronavirus 'worst-case scenario' and reveal how we can prevent it
+NZ experts paint picture of coronavirus 'worst-case scenario' and how we can prevent it

 Top health experts say coronavirus could infect 40-60 per cent of the global population, but only if the virus is not controlled.

-Michael Baker, University of Otago professor of public health, told the Herald that was only a forecasted number.
+Michael Baker, University of Otago professor of public health, told the Herald that was only a forecast number.

-"If the pandemic is not controlled or contained in a country, the epidemiology information suggests that it would infect 40–60 per cent of the world's population," he said.
+"If the pandemic is not controlled or contained in a country, the epidemiology information suggests that it would infect 40–60 per cent of the world's population.

 "In most countries of the world now, people are changing behaviours to suppress transmission of the virus, so the reality is that it will be much less than the global estimate, which is based on no controlled efforts."